Watchmaker Glossary

 Dead second

-When the seconds hand remains stationary between two seconds.
-It is also said to "beat the second".
-Bréguet used the term "second at a stroke".
+When the second hand remains stationary between two seconds.
+It is also said that it “beats the second”.
+Bréguet used the term “second in one go”.

 Independent second

-Invention of Moïse Pouzait, when the mechanism activating the deadbeat seconds hand is independent of the movement of the watch itself.
+Invention of Moïse Pouzait, when the mechanism operating the deadbeat seconds hand is independent of the movement of the watch itself.

 Serge

-This designates the annular part of the balance wheel of a watch or a chronometer.
+This designates the annular part of the balance of a watch or a chronometer.

 Crimping

-Technique which consists in housing a pierced stone at the exact place of the pivot hole of a mobile and which, because of its difficulty of execution, was abandoned from 1935 in favor of "hunting".
+Technique which consists of placing a pierced stone at the exact location of the pivot hole of a mobile and which, due to its difficulty of execution, was abandoned from 1935 in favor of "hunting".

 Alarm